Israel: A History

 Based on archival sources and the most up-to-date scholarly research, this authoritative history is ideal for course adoption and a must-read for anyone with a passionate interest in Israel.
 Israel: A History will be the gold standard in the field for years to come.

-Winner of the National Jewish Book Award in History for 2012.
+Winner of the National Jewish Book Award in History for 2012 and the Azrieli Award for Best Book in Israel Studies in English or French, November 2014.

 ANITA SHAPIRA is Professor Emerita at Tel Aviv University.
 An internationally acclaimed scholar with a special interest in social and cultural history, Shapira has published pathbreaking studies on the history of Zionism, Jewish-Arab relations, and the state of Israel.